 - Loss of appetite

-Like most forms of cancer, if detected early on, mesothelioma can be treated with: chemotherapy, radiation therapy, surgery, and photodynamic therapy.
+Like most forms of cancer, if detected early on, mesothelioma can be treated with chemotherapy, radiation therapy, surgery and/or photodynamic therapy.
 Chemotherapy is the use of anticancer drugs that kill cancer cells in the body.
 Radiation therapy uses high-energy rays to kill cancer cells and is also used to shrink tumors.
 Radiation can come from a machine or from putting materials through thin plastic tubes that produce radiation.
 Surgery is one of the most common treatments for mesothelioma.

-According to the Centers for Disease Control and Prevention (CDC), there were about 1,500 people that died from asbestos in 2000 alone.
+According to the Centers for Disease Control and Prevention (CDC), there were about 1,500 people who died from asbestos in 2000.
 Asbestos can still be found in more than 3,000 products (including insulation in older buildings).

-The National Cancer Institute says that the U.S. Occupational Safety and Health Administration set limits for appropriate and acceptable levels of asbestos exposure in the workplace.
+The National Cancer Institute says that the Occupational Safety and Health Administration set limits for appropriate and acceptable levels of asbestos exposure in the workplace.
 Now people who work with asbestos wear personal protective equipment in order to lower their risk of exposure to asbestos.
 However, the risk of diseases associated with asbestos increases as the exposure to asbestos is heavier and longer.
 There have been cases where individuals having a little exposure to asbestos still develop mesothelioma.
-The most common example of this we have seen is a homemaker who washed her husband’s clothes for years that contained asbestos fibers on them.

-Mesothelioma can be a deadly disease and requires skilled Mesothelioma lawyers to assist you in filing a potential claim.
-The Georgia laws governing Mesothelioma lawsuits are very strict and must be carefully followed in order to bring a viable claim.
-As this is the case, If you or a loved one has been diagnosed with Mesothelioma, you may want to contact our Georgia Mesothelioma Lawyers at Childers, Schlueter & Smith, LLC to see how we can help protect your legal rights.
+Mesothelioma can be a deadly disease, and it requires a skilled mesothelioma attorney to assist you in filing a potential claim.
+The Georgia laws governing mesothelioma lawsuits are very strict and must be carefully followed in order to bring a viable claim.
+If you or a loved one has been diagnosed with mesothelioma, you may want to contact our Georgia mesothelioma lawyers at Childers, Schlueter & Smith, LLC to see how we can help protect your legal rights.